cometbft/cometbft/test/e2e/README.md

 * `tail`: tails (follows) node logs until canceled.

+The optional flag `--internal-ip` instructs the tool to use internal IP addresses when communicating with nodes in the network.
+This is needed when you are running the tool from one of the nodes.
+For example, when a node in the network is dedicated to transaction loading.

 ## Tests

 Test cases are written as normal Go tests in `tests/`.
 They use a `testNode()` helper which executes each test as a parallel subtest for each node in the network.